SHOP ALL PRODUCTS NOW

 Sublingual tinctures

-When taking THC in tincture form, effects can last anywhere between 4-6 hours.
-When swallowed or mixed with food, effects can last for as long as 8 hours.
+When taking THC in tincture form, effects can last anywhere between 4 and 6 hours.
+When swallowed or mixed with food (which is recommended), effects can last for as long as 8 hours.
 During this time, users may experience a sense of calm and relaxation.
 Another benefit of THC tinctures is improved sleep quality.

 Raw cannabis

 One of the most common ways to enjoy the benefits of THCa is through consuming fresh cannabis in smoothies or juices.
-This allows the body to absorb it without converting it into THC, as would happen through other methods like smoking.
+This allows the body to absorb it without converting it into THC, as would happen through smoking.

 Another way to consume THCa is through specially made products such as capsules, crystalline “diamonds”, or other tinctures.
 All of these are specially manufactured to isolate THCa.